Line Tool

 Hold Shift whilst drawing straight lines to constrain them to perfect horizontal or vertical alignment (snaps to nearest 90°)

-Esc cancels the current line operation (works for both straight and curved lines) before placement
+Esc cancels the current line operation before placement (straight, curved, and multi-line modes)

 Tab navigates through all controls including submenu buttons, style buttons, arrow buttons, and stroke width controls